-I have tried to make pasta numerous times, and had even invested in a pasta, roller and pasta cutter too attached to my KitchenAid.
-Every time I try to make pasta it has been an epic fail.
+I have tried to make pasta numerous times.
+I have gone so far as to invest in a pasta roller and cutter attachments for my KitchenAid mixer.
+Every time I tried to make pasta it had been an epic fail.
+I had given up.

-One night when we were in Modena, I could not sleep.
-My jet lag had caught up to me, and I was wide awake at 3 am.
-This was early on Sunday morning.
-Monday was Halloween and in Italy that means Tuesday, November 1, is All Saints Day.
-My understanding is a lot of businesses would be closed.
-Planning our vacation, I purposely left Monday and Tuesday open because I did not know what the environment would be like during a back- to-back holiday situation.
+One Sunday morning when we were in Modena, Italy, I could not sleep.
+My jet lag had caught up to me and I lay there wide awake at 3 a.m.
+Monday was Halloween and in Italy that means Tuesday, November 1, is All-Saints Day.
+My understanding was a lot of businesses would be closed.
+When planning our time in Modena, I purposely left Monday and Tuesday open as I did not know what the environment would be like during a back- to-back holiday situation.

-My husband is usually game for anything that I want to do so while I laid in bed, I decided to search and see if I could find a cooking class.
+My husband is usually game for anything that I want to do.
+So, while lying in bed, I decided to search and see if I could find a cooking class.
 I found exactly what I was looking for!
-To cook with a local, or as they are called in Italy a cesarine, in her kitchen.
+A class that you got to cook with a local, or as they are called in Italy a cesarine, in her kitchen.

 According to the Le Cesarine website: